Rajulmahto21/Table-Scrapper-web-scrapping-/README.md

     * `driver = webdriver.Chrome("C:\webdrivers\chromedriver.exe")`
 * Now write the URL of the website in which the table to be scrapped is present in place of "your_website_url"
    * `driver.get('https://www.nirfindia.org/2020/UniversityRanking.html')`
-* Now write the Xpath of the columns in place of "your_xpath_column_1" which you want to have in your csv file table and write all the xpath of column if you dont know to write the xpath you can refer to the example i have shown in how to use section.
+* Now write the Xpath of the columns in place of "your_xpath_column_1" which you want to have in your csv or an excel file table and write all the xpath of column if you dont know to write the xpath you can refer to the example i have shown in how to use section.
    * `column_1 = driver.find_elements_by_xpath('//table[@id="tbl_overall"]/tbody/tr/td[1]')`

 # How To Use